andreshere00/Splitter_MR/docs/examples/pdf/pdf_vanilla.md

 For this tutorial, we will use the same data as the first tutorial. [**Consult reference here**](https://raw.githubusercontent.com/andreshere00/Splitter_MR/refs/heads/main/data/sample_pdf.pdf).

 Currently, two models are supported, both from OpenAI: the regular client, **OpenAI** and the available deployments from **Azure**.
-Hence, you can instantiate wherever you want to your project, or create a new one using as reference the [BaseModel abstract class](../../api_reference/model.md#basemodel).
+Hence, you can instantiate wherever you want to your project, or create a new one using as reference the [BaseVisionModel abstract class](../../api_reference/model.md#basemodel).

 Before instantiating the model, you should provide connection parameters.
 These connections parameters are loaded from environment variables (you can save them in a `.env` in the root of the project or script that you will execute).
 Consult these snippets: